 In his accommodations, James Vernon Young may have looked back over the last five years; the Royal Military College, the Hamilton Tigers, Massachusetts Institute of Technology, marriage, the Canadian Expeditionary Force, England, France and Belgium, being wounded, the Lusitania, the loss of his parents.

 For some, this might have been enough to fill a lifetime.

 By the end of the war, with the regiments returning home, H.M.T.
 Olympic would be known as “Old Reliable” to the Canadian troops.

 The Roaring 20s

-Mr. James Vernon Young married Miss Willmot Maude Holton.
+Mr. James Vernon Young married Miss Willmot Maude Holton in August of 1915.
 They had five children Doug (John Douglas), Bill (William Holton), “Babs” (Georgina Willmot), David (David Miller), and Ben (Alan Benjamin).

 He joined his brother, Alan, as an executive in the family business, The Hamilton Cotton Company.